In 2016, our articles were served up to over a million visitors. Thank You!

 For more advanced researchers we discussed ways to handle multiple comparisons, working with the odds ratio, latent variables and a key-drivers analysis.
 Sample size questions are perennial and we discussed five steps for better customer sampling and getting started finding the right sample size.

 UX research tells you things that Google Analytics doesn’t.
 There’s a plethora of methods for understanding your users, including contextual inquiries and affinity diagramming.
 Many methods benefit from aggregating the judgement of multiple researchers.
-UX and CX have a lot in common including principles to help innovate and improve an experience.

 Data Analysis & Visualization

 Analyzing data is a core function of UX measurement and we discussed how being approximately right is better than being exactly wrong, as well as managing the inevitable false positives.
 We revisited some somewhat controversial topics, such as whether the Net Promoter Score is a percentage and if you can take the mean of ordinal data (both are minor concerns in my opinion).
 We provided some essential and advanced skills for using Excel and the merits of graphing difference versus raw scores and whether all graphs should really start at 0.